 Eliminate Any Doubts: What’s your plan if a pet gets sick?
 Are you prepared to navigate the home security system every time you come and go?
 How often will you check the mail?
 What if a pipe bursts?

 Hosts tend to imagine worst-case scenarios when entrusting their home to a stranger, so prepare to answer questions like the ones above.
 Reassuring hosts will help them eliminate any doubt about you, the trusted house sitter.

 9. Sort Out the Logistics of Your Sit

 Let’s say your interview went well, and you landed the gig.
 Well done!
 Now, get to work sorting out the logistics of your sit.

-Arrange transportation to your gig, and completely clear your schedule for the dates you’ve committed to.
+Arrange transportation to your gig, and clear your schedule for the dates you’ve committed to.
 If you’re traveling for an international sit, get your visas sorted out as soon as possible.
-Hosts are relying on you to show up well prepared and on time so that they can embark on their trip worry-free.
+Hosts are relying on you to show up prepared and on time so that they can embark on their trip worry-free.

 Do everything in your power to make the transition smooth and effortless, and share your travel plans with the hosts.
 They’ll appreciate you for it.

 Once you’ve arrived at your house sitting gig and the hosts are out the door, it’s your job to hold down the fort.
 Barring any crazy circumstances, keeping on top of your duties shouldn’t be too hard.
-Do your job, do it well, and keep the hosts in the loop once they’re away.
+Do your job, do it well, and keep the hosts in the loop when they’re away.